THIS DATE IN HISTORY: March 28

 Video: Wayne Gretzky all-time leader in goals, points

 On the same night, Jaromir Jagr sets an NHL single-season record for points by a player born in Europe when he scores a goal in the Pittsburgh Penguins' 3-2 win against the Florida Panthers.
 Jagr's 60th goal of the season gives him 140 points, one more than Peter Stastny of the Quebec Nordiques in 1981-82.
+He and Mario Lemieux also become the second pair of teammates to score 60 goals in the same season.

-2017: Braden Holtby becomes the third goaltender in NHL history to win 40 games in three consecutive seasons when the Washington Capitals defeat the Minnesota Wild 5-4 at Xcel Energy Center.
+2017: Braden Holtby becomes the third goalie in NHL history to win 40 games in three consecutive seasons when the Washington Capitals defeat the Minnesota Wild 5-4 at Xcel Energy Center.
 Holden joins Martin Brodeur of the New Jersey Devils (2005-08) and Evgeni Nabokov of the San Jose Sharks (2007-10).
 Teammate Alex Ovechkin scores three goals to give him 558, moving past Johnny Bucyk into 26th place on the NHL's all-time list.